ukhsa-collaboration/UKPID-Frontend/README.md

 ## Contributing

+## CSS

+This application makes use of Vue's Single-File components.
+As such, the styling for a component should be included in a style tag within the component file.
+The CSS should be scoped, which allows us to write CSS specific to the component without needing to worry about class naming schemes.

+On the rare occasion you need to write a global style, use the `base.scss` file.

 ## NPM

 This project is configured to install npm packages as dev dependencies by default.
 The reason for this being that dev